 - Vicinity Centres on the sale of a portfolio of ten shopping centres to SCA Property Group for A$573 million.

-Kimberley holds a Bachelor of Laws and Bachelor of Biomedical Science from Monash University and is admitted to practice in Victoria.
+Kimberley holds a Bachelor of Laws and Bachelor of Biomedical Science from Monash University and is admitted to practise in Victoria.